Pixeler5diti/Pixeler5diti/README.md

 ## Hi,this is Diti! 👋
-Welcome to my GitHub profile!
 I'm a **certified IBM full stack web dev**, with a passion for everything thats code!.
 I love working on projects that involve innovation and creativity, pushing the boundaries of what's possible with technology .

 - 🔭 I’m currently working on leveraging neural network architecture